 Weeding and curating has to happen in this moment, and our standards might have changed.
 I no longer think my blurry photos are expressive, artistic, or funny, for example.
 That one criteria helps me delete new photos without a second thought.
 Set a few criteria for yourself and weed-as-you-go.

 Examine how you want to define your collection, and what you want to do with it in the future.
-I know I have to weed out pet pictures: less of them, but do not exclude my beloved dog Zip!
+I know I have to weed out pet pictures: less of them (I have more of the dog than my kids!), but do not exclude my beloved dog Zip!

 Decide if you want to keep photos of gardens, food, and street scenes, or under what circumstances.
 A few decisions now make the first pass at curating your collection quick and easy.